RenStu/logic/README.md

 The word logic, in its essence, fits perfectly with the definition of nothing - [NOT BEING].
 Logic is centered on change and change is centered on that which [IS NOT], since that which [is] (being), cannot cease to be in order to transform.
 Change requires that at some point something ceases to be what it was in order to be transformed.
 In [Palmer (2020)](https://plato.stanford.edu/archives/win2020/entries/parmenides/) Parmenides, the philosopher of the unity and identity of being, says that continuous change is the main characteristic of [NOT BEING].
 For Parmenides the [being] is one - singular, eternal, ungenerated, and unchanging.

+In this duality, existence is based on logic, which [IS NOT - NEGATES ITSELF], while [is - being] illogical, immutable and non-existent.
+In this way, [being] limits existence by defining the non-existent, the immutable and the illogical while [IS NOT] *ad infinitum*.

 ## [Axioms](#axioms-of-primordial-logic) of primordial logic

 <p align="center">Primordial Logic analogy</p>